v0.1.0

 1. Always serve from cache.
 App gets whatever's stored.
 Fast, simple.

 2. Check age.
-If the newest record in a stream is older than X, trigger collection first.
-The app specifies acceptable staleness in the selection request.
+If the newest record in a stream is older than X, trigger collection first according to local policy.

 3. Always collect fresh.
 Every grant fulfillment triggers a connector run.
 Slow but guaranteed fresh.